Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 1. **Classify traffic**

   Classification is the process of organizing traffic in groups, called **classes**.
-Classification can evaluate every aspect of traffic, like source and destination ports, source and destination IPs, netfilter marks, etc.
+Classification can evaluate every aspect of network packets, like source and destination ports, source and destination IPs, netfilter marks, etc.

   When you classify traffic, you just assign a label to it.
 For example **I call `web server` traffic, the traffic from my server's tcp/80, tcp/443 and to my server's tcp/80, tcp/443, while I call `web surfing` all other tcp/80 and tcp/443 traffic**.
 You can use any combinations you like.
 There is no limit.